 By Sharon Merkel Prudhomme ~

-This simple mix of historic liquors offers a low 50 proof beverage perfect for sipping without the bang of “hard stuff”.
+This simple mix of historic liquors offers a low 50 proof beverage perfect for sipping without the bang of “hard stuff.”
 Crème de menthe, French for mint cream dates back to the 19th century, while crème de cacao actually dates hundreds of years earlier.
-Neither contain cream.
-During the 1950’s, the Grasshopper was the “in” thing among drinkers.
+Neither contains cream.
+During the 1950s, the Grasshopper was the “in” thing among drinkers.
 Hardly seen until recent days as there seems to be a trend in bringing the oldie but goodies back.
 It is sweet but oh so good!
-Try one when out or offer this treat to your next dinner guests as an after dinner “liquid dessert”!
+Try one when out or offer this treat to your next dinner guests as an after-dinner “liquid dessert!”

 1-1.5 oz.
 Light cream